...

 Holidays and custody issues in a post-divorce world

-Another issue that sometimes does not receive sufficient attention, in my opinion, is about holiday visitation and possession.
+Another issue that sometimes does not receive sufficient attention, in my opinion, is holiday visitation and possession.
 Unlike days of the week during the school year, holiday visitation is much more even.
-Accounting summer break, I would go so far as to say that children spend more time with a noncustodial parent during the holidays than with their custodial parent.
+Accounting for summer break, I would go so far as to say that children spend more time with a noncustodial parent during the holidays than with their custodial parent.
 Your family should consider what you want to have included in holiday visitation and be clear about that in your custody orders.

 Typically, you and your ex-spouse would alternate visitation over the holidays with one another.
 For example, in Einaudi years, you would have custody of your child for Thanksgiving, and in even years your Co-parent would have control.
 This system seems to work better for some families, but for your family, it may not.
 For that reason, you need to be sure that you think about what needs your family has and then consider those needs first and foremost.
 What works for one family may not work for yours.

 One of the significant issues for families who may reside in different states is that if you want to file for divorce or child custody cases in Texas, you first need to make sure that Texas can have a judge hear your case and make decisions regarding your family.
 This is known as jurisdiction.
 In an age where your child may have resided in multiple states in a relatively short period, it can be not easy at first glance to determine whether or not Texas has jurisdiction over your family.
-Unfortunately, the uniform child custody jurisdiction and enforcement act (UCCJEA) exists to help families like yours sort through issues like this.
+Unfortunately, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) exists to help families like yours sort through issues like this.

 The UCCJEA should be used when you need to determine whether or not Texas has jurisdiction in your child custody case.
 Most notably, they should occur if you, your child, or their parent where your child lives in another state besides Texas.
 The problem for you and your family is that if you file your child’s custody case in a court that does not have jurisdiction, you may lose time and money in doing so.
 It is possible to go through an entire child custody case only to appeal to your co-parent based on jurisdictional grounds.
 If the court agrees that it lacks jurisdiction and makes decisions in your child’s case, then all the time and effort put into creating a court order will have been for nothing.